vuongducphuong/documentation/content/applications/marketing/events/event_essentials.rst

 The :guilabel:`Send` option sends the invite right away.
 The :guilabel:`Schedule` option reveals a pop-up, in which a scheduled date/time can be selected for the email to be sent.
-The :guilabel:`Test` option reveals a :guilabel:`Test Mailing` pop-up, where specific recipient email addresses can be entered for Odoo to send them the current version of the mailing for review before officially sending it out to prospective event attendees.
+The :guilabel:`Test` option reveals a :guilabel:`Test Mailing` pop-up, where specific recipient email addresses can be entered for Leansoft to send them the current version of the mailing for review before officially sending it out to prospective event attendees.

 If the selected :guilabel:`Mailing Type` is :guilabel:`SMS`, there are four options to send the